BOOMBERT/QuizAI/README.md

 - users can collaboratively create quizzes and share them with a limited group of recipients, enabling more flexible quiz creation.
   Permissions are continuously updated or copied to the latest quiz version, allowing for a smooth editing process.

+## 🔹 Email Notifications
+### _The email notification system is designed to:_
+- send a confirmation email to users to verify their email address.
+- progressively notify quiz creators about the growing popularity of their quiz, including general statistics of user attempts.
+- utilize a queue system to handle email sending efficiently.

 ## 🔹 Images
 ### _Quizzes and questions may contain images, which:_
 - are optimized for file size during upload, and their dimensions are adjusted to meet requirements.